 If incidental or minimally symptomatic, treatment may require rest, icing and/or anti-inflammatory medicine.
 This nonoperative treatment is indicated as the first line of treatment for small perimeniscal cysts and parameniscal cysts especially in people with degenerative tears.

 Aspiration and steroid injection

 The cyst may be aspirated using local anesthetic and a small needle to remove the cysts’ contents.
-Some authors advocate to instill a small amount of steroid into the cyst.
-Ultrasound guided needle placement increases the accuracy of the procedure.
+Some authors advocate instilling a small amount of steroid into the cyst.
+Ultrasound-guided needle placement increases the accuracy of the procedure.

 Arthroscopic surgery is preferred when there is a communicating meniscal tear.

-If noncommunicating meniscal tear is present, open surgery required.
+If a noncommunicating meniscal tear is present, open surgery required.